The Mercury Finger

-After the original sculpture was made, casts from the original moulds were used by the Heritage Marinelli foundry in Italy to make official copies when the sculpture became popular in the 19th Century after it was put on display to the public at the Bargello National Museum.
+After the original sculpture was made, casts from the original moulds were used by the Heritage Marinelli Foundry in Italy to reproduce official copies when the sculpture became popular in the 19th Century after it was put on display to the public at the Bargello National Museum.

-In the Italian gardens, the statue of Mercury stands, poised on one foot, assuming an ‘arabesque’ pose.
-Mercury on the original statue is carried on a Zephyr who is blowing a gentle favourable westerly breeze beneath the feet of Mercury while he points his finger upward to Jupiter, the supreme god in the Roman pantheon.
+The statue of Mercury itself stands, poised on the right foot, assuming an ‘arabesque’ pose.
+Mercury on the original statue is carried on a Zephyr who is blowing a gentle favourable westerly breeze beneath the feet of Mercury while he points his index finger upward to Jupiter, the Supreme God in the Roman pantheon.